 Contraception requirements

 Plasma concentrations of drospirenone are increased following administration of drospirenone/ethinyloestradiol with atazanavir/cobicistat.
-If drospirenone/ethinyloestradiol is co-administered with atazanavir/cobicistat, clinical monitoring is recommended due to the potential for hyperkalemia.
+If drospirenone/ethinyloestradiol is co-administered with atazanavir/cobicistat, clinical monitoring is recommended due to the potential for hyperkalaemia.

 Data are not available to make recommendations regarding the use of EVOTAZ with other oral contraceptives.
 Alternative forms of contraception (non-hormonal) should be considered (see section 4.5).